We’re committed to making a Hope education accessible.

 Our services are individualized to ensure reasonable accommodations for students with documented disabilities, to promote and support students in self-advocacy, and to educate faculty, staff and students about disabilities.
 We believe that all students should be able to get there, fully participate and access all material.
 DAR strives to educate the campus about diversity and encourage an inclusive environment for all.

-Any member of the Hope College community who has an impairment that substantially limits one or more major life activities may seek assistance from our office.
+Students at Hope who have an impairment that substantially limits one or more major life activities may seek assistance from our office.

-- Meet with Disability Services staff to discuss your individual needs.
+- Schedule a meeting with Disability and Accessibility Resources staff to discuss your individual needs.

 - Gather documentation that reflects your current abilities and limitations.